Mischianza

 The Mischianza ([miˈskjantsa]; Italian for "medley" or "mixture"), or Meschianza, was an elaborate fête given in honor of British General Sir William Howe in Philadelphia on May 18, 1778.

 Howe, the commander-in-chief of the British forces in America during the early years of the Revolution, had resigned his post and was about to return to England.
-The ball was thrown by his corps of officers, who put up a sum of 3,312 guineas to pay for it (approximately US$682,929 in 2017 prices).
-The events, which were planned by Captain John André and John Montresor, included a regatta along the Delaware River, accompanied by three musical bands and a 17-gun salute by British warships, a procession, a tournament of jousting knights, and a ball and banquet with fireworks display.
-The site was Walnut Grove, the rural seat of Joseph Wharton of the well-known Philadelphia Whartons.
+The ball was thrown by his corps of officers, who put up a sum of 3,312 guineas to pay for it.
+The events, which were planned by Captains John André and John Montresor and others, included a regatta along the Delaware River, accompanied by three musical bands and a 17-gun salute by British warships, a procession, a tournament of jousting knights, and a ball and banquet with fireworks display.

+The site was Walnut Grove, the mansion of Joseph Wharton.
 The crowd of over 400 guests included Admiral of the Fleet Richard Lord Howe, the general's brother; General Henry Clinton, commandant at New York and Howe's replacement; Peggy Shippen, future wife of Benedict Arnold; Peggy Chew, daughter of Benjamin Chew; Rebecca Franks, daughter of loyalist David Franks; Lord Cathcart; Banastre Tarleton; and Wilhelm von Knyphausen, a General of the Hessians, a mercenary unit of the German Military.

 André, who was "social director" to the army in winter, was known as a poet, actor, etc. He was also well known as a competent violinist.
-As stage director, he painted background scenes for plays produced by acting members of the English Army.
+As stage director, he painted background scenes for plays staged by British troops.